 Aga Khan Museum, 77 Wynford Dr., Toronto

 You may think of CityPass as something for tourists, but if you plan to do some of Toronto’s biggest attractions during March Break, buying the pass can save you some dough.
-It’s $76/adult and $51/child and includes admission to the CN Tower, Casa Loma, ROM, Ripley’s Aquarium, and either the Toronto Zoo or the Ontario Science Centre.
+It’s $98/adult and $68/child and includes admission to the CN Tower, Ripley’s Aquarium of Canada, Casa Loma, the Royal Ontario Museum, and the Toronto Zoo OR Ontario Science Centre.